valerabad/DirectoriesSystem/README.md

 1. ASP.NET MVC
 2. EntityFramework

-Created the "2-approach" branch where I have changed a model and Seed method a litle
+Created the "2-approach" branch where I have changed a model and Seed method